 - 1. The American Psychological Association (APA) format provides a standard structure for clear, concise, and consistent documentation the source of data used in the preparation of reports, nursing care plans, or other assignments.
 Students must use the most current edition of APA format for all papers. - 2.
 All written assignments for both clinical and classroom will be submitted on the assigned due date.
 If a student is unable to meet the assigned due date, prior arrangements for an extension must be made with the professor for the course.
 Should no mutually agreed upon arrangement be made for an extension, or the extension date is not met, a 10% per day penalty will apply.
 After seven calendar days, late assignments will not be accepted and a grade of zero will be recorded. - 3.
-All written clinical assignments must receive a grade of satisfactory or an 80% for a student to continue in clinical.
+All written clinical assignments must receive a grade of satisfactory or an 80% for a student to continue clinical. - 4.
+If more than 1 version of an assignment is submitted, the first submission will be graded.